-- c) The above mentioned employees are not relatives (in terms of the Companies Act, 2013) of any Director of the Company.
-Further, no employee of the Company is covered by the Rule 5(2)(iii) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (employee holding by himself or with his family shares of 2% or more in the Company and drawing remuneration in excess of the Managing Director).
-Hence, the details required under Rule 5(3) (viii) is not applicable. - d) The remuneration details are for the financial year 2021-22 and all other particulars are as on 31st March 2022. - e) None of the employees of the Company were in receipt of remuneration for the FY 2021-22 in excess of Rupees one crore and two lakh rupees per year or eight lakh and fifty thousand rupees per month. - B. The details of remuneration during the year 2021-22 as per Rule 5(1) of the Companies (Appointment & Remuneration of Managerial Personnel) Rules, 2014 as amended by the Companies (Appointment and Remuneration of Managerial Personnel) Amendment Rules, 2016 as are as follows: - (i) Ratio of remuneration of each Director to the median remuneration of the employees of the Company for the financial year:
+- c) The above mentioned employees are not relatives (in terms of the Companies Act, 2013) of any Director of the required under Rule 5(3) (viii) is not applicable. - d) The remuneration details are for the financial year 2021-22 and all other particulars are as on 31st March 2022. - e) None of the employees of the Company were in receipt of remuneration for the FY 2021-22 in excess of Rupees one crore and two lakh rupees per year or eight lakh and fifty thousand rupees per month. - B. The details of remuneration during the year 2021-22 as per Rule 5(1) of the Companies (Appointment & Remuneration of Managerial Personnel) Amendment Rules, 2016 as are as follows: - financial year: